andrewbaxter/good-ormning/readme.md

 # GOOD-ORMNING

+Good-ormning is an ORM, probably?

+You

+1. Define schemas and queries in `build.rs`
+2. `good-ormning` generates a migration function and functions for each queries

+**Features**

+- No macros
+- No generics
+- No traits
+- No boilerplate duplicating stuff in the schema
+- Automatic migrations, no migration-schema mismatches
+- Query parameter type checking - no runtime errors due to parameter types, counts, or ordering
+- Query logic type checking via a query simulation
+- Query result type checking - no runtime errors due to result types, counts, or ordering
+- Fast to generate, low runtime overhead

-This aims to be a very-safe, minimal-boilerplate ORM for Rust.
-Like other Rust ORMs, it doesn't abstract away from actual database workflows, but instead aims to enhance type checking with normal SQL.
+Like other Rust ORMs, Good-ormning doesn't abstract away from actual database workflows, but instead aims to enhance type checking with normal SQL.

-Good-Ormning works by defining database schema and queries.
-Migrations are automatically generated between schema versions, and queries are checked against the information in the schema.

 See Comparisons, below, for information on how Good-Ormning differs from other Rust ORMs.

-The current status is: Alpha - nominally works, but expect bugs.
-The generated code is easy to check and type safety should prevent most runtime issues, but you may run into yet-unsupported SQL features.

-Supported databases:
+**Current status**

+Alpha:

+- Basic features work
+- Incomplete test coverage
+- Missing advanced features
+- Some ergonomics issues, interfaces may change in upcoming releases

+**Supported databases**:

 - PostgreSQL
+- Sqlite

 ## Getting started